 My top favourite Pastel Techniques and Tips

 I’ve been working through my favourite techniques for my online Art Classes.
 One of my most popular techniques has been using soft pastel with alcohol.
-I use Unison Pastels and Art Spectrum pastel card and Vodka.
+When I am painting with pastels I use Unison Pastels and Art Spectrum pastel card and Vodka.
 I like the way that it liquifies the pastel and allows me to create a painted underpainting.